chininchu/Dining-Review-API/README.md

 1. Construct a RESTful web API with data persistence using Spring and Spring Data JPA.
 2. Use Spring Initializr to generate the initial Java project.
-3. Configure application properties for certain dependencies, including the H2 embedded database.
+3. Configure application properties for certain dependencies, including the mySQL embedded database.
 4. Define the entities that comprise this application scenario.
 5. Define the repositories that enable creating, updating, and querying these different entities.
 6. Define the API contracts that will enable this application scenario.